knokio/kissmetrics-to-customerio/README.md

 We are not ditching KissMetrics but Customer.io relies on it's own event system so I needed a way to import my old metrics.
 I used the export service from KissMetrics which will dump hundreds of JSON files to a S3 bucket of your choice.
 It will take some hours on the first time but after that they will keep the bucket updated every few hours.

+### Step 0: KissMetrics to Customer.io Migration Class

+<a href="https://github.com/knokio/kissmetrics-to-customerio" target="_blank"><button>Github Repository</button></a>

 ### Step 1: Export the KissMetrics data

-This step is simple and KissMetrics has a simple guide: [link for kissmetrics export] Follow this steps and come back for the next step.
+This step is simple and KissMetrics has a simple guide: [Follow this steps and come back for the next step.](http://support.kissmetrics.com/apis/data/)

 ### Step 2: Export your users